bmlt-enabled/beam/README.md

 BMLT_ROOT_SERVER=          # Your root server address, for example: https://example.org/main_server

-APP_ENV=production         # This does not need to change APP_KEY=                   # Visit this site https://generate.plus/en/base64 and generate a random base64 value and populate as "base64:value"
+APP_ENV=production         # This does not need to change APP_KEY=                   # Visit this site https://generate.plus/en/base64 (ensure the bit length is set to 32) and generate a random base64 value and populate as "base64:value"
 APP_DEBUG=false            # Used for additional debugging, leaving as false for production APP_URL=http://localhost   # This does not need to change